Monthly budget overview (THB)

 Housing: the single largest cost, with a wide range.
 A 1-bed condo ranges from 6,000 THB (Chiang Mai, older building) to 35,000 THB (Bangkok, luxury high-rise with full facilities).
 Utility costs vary significantly depending on electricity rate charged (government rate ~4-5 THB/unit vs apartment rate up to 8 THB/unit).

 Food: local food is cheap.
-A street meal (pad Thai, fried rice) is 40-60 THB.
+A street meal (noodle stir-fry, rice plate) is 40-60 THB.
 A sit-down restaurant meal for one is 200-500 THB.
-Western grocery imports (cheese, wine, cereal) are 1.5-3x more expensive than in Europe.
+Western grocery imports (olive oil, wine, cereal) are 1.5-3x more expensive than in Europe.

 Transport: BTS/MRT monthly pass for central Bangkok is about 1,500 THB.
 Grab rides average 80-200 THB within the centre.
 Owning a motorbike adds 500-1,500 THB/month (petrol + parking + maintenance).
 Owning a car: 3,000-8,000 THB/month (petrol, tolls, parking, maintenance).